codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 ##### Monitoring release
-The promotion mechanism creates a release for the product.
+A release is automatically created for `cf-101` with a new Release ID.
-Changes are orchestrated sequentially through the environments, following the order defined in the Promotion Flow.
+In the release view, you can see that changes are orchestrated sequentially through the environments, following the order defined in the `three-env-promotion` Promotion Flow.